oracle-devrel/technology-engineering/cloud-architecture/custom-apps-and-consolidation/README.md

 # Sub Areas

-Within the broad area of Custom Applications and Conslidation, we offer artefacts and example guides for the following sub areas:
+Within the broad area of Custom Applications and Consolidation, we offer artifacts and example guides for the following sub-areas:

 Custom Application Migration (With or Without Weblogic) Oracle Database Migration